cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 * **In Preparation**

-If you have not satisifed this section, please the the `documentation`_ for details on how to do so.
+If you have not satisifed this section, please see the `documentation`_ for details on how to do so.

 .. _documentation: http://cloudmesh.github.io/introduction_to_cloud_computing/accounts/ssh.html#s-using-ssh